 The part of an instrument that actually makes light is called a lamp.
 This is often mis-named a "bulb" but the bulb is just the glass part.
 Most theatre lamps are "incandescent"; a piece of tungsten wire is heated to white hot by running electricity through it.
 If this happens in air, the wire burns out immediately, so the filament is placed inside a glass bulb or envelope, and the bulb is filled with an inert gas, like argon, to prevent the filament from failing immediately.
-If the gas used is a halogen gas like iodine or bromine a reaction occurs which greatly lengthens the life of the lamp, and these so-called "tungsten-halogen" lamps are almost universal in theatre for fixtures that use incandescent lamps.
+If the gas used is a halogen gas like iodine or bromine a reaction occurs which greatly lengthens the life of the lamp.
+These "tungsten-halogen" lamps are universal in theatre for fixtures that use incandescent lamps.

 Bulbs come in many shapes.
 Household lamps are often A- (Arbitrary) shaped.
 G- (Globe) and PS- (Pear shaped) were once common but are now rare.
-T- (Tubular) is probably most common in theatre today, while R (Reflector) and PAR (Parabolic Aluminized Reflector) shapes are used for some flood lights.
+T- (Tubular) is by far the most common in theatre today, while R (Reflector) and PAR (Parabolic Aluminized Reflector) shapes are used for some flood lights.

 Lamps must be physically supported in place and connected to the electric current.
 This is done through the Base, which as two electrical contacts insulated from each other except through the filament of the lamp.
-There are many types of lamps used in theatre.
+Many types of lamp bases have been used in theatre.
 The Screw Base, found in household lamps, is somewhat uncommon.
 Older units often used a prefocus base or a bi-post base.
 There is also the RSC or Recessed Side Contact, found in striplights and many household security floodlights.
 Modern incandescent fixtures almost universally use 2-pin bases, which look like a miniature bi-post base.
 The 2-prong base is used on large PAR lamps in PAR-cans.

 Instruments like follow spots and most moving lights need a brighter source than incandescent lamps usually provide, so various tungsten short-arc lamps are used instead.
 These lamps use tungsten electrodes to create the electric arc inside a high pressure glass lamp filled with a special gas.
 The gas slows electrode erosion so that the lamps last a long while.
 They are very bright and very white at a much lower wattage than the equivalent incandescent lamp, but they cannot be electrically dimmed.